Feed Line Results

 Matched Loss

-Any cable datasheet contains a table of matched loss values expressed in dB/100feet or dB/100m as a function of frequency.
+Any cable datasheet contains a table of matched loss values expressed in dB/100 feet or dB/100 m as a function of frequency.
 These values correspond to the attenuation of the line when it is matched (the line has a load impedance equal to Z0).
-So, the Matched Loss value that is shown in the Results panel is the attenuation of the line corresponding to the selected frequency.
+So, the Matched Loss value shown in the Results panel is the attenuation of the line corresponding to the selected frequency.

 Total Matched Loss

-It is the matched loss that would be obtained for the specified length of the cable, so the Total Matched Loss equals the Matched Loss (dB/100feet or dB/100m) multiplied by the cable length.
+This is the matched loss that would be obtained for the specified length of the cable.
+Therefore, the Total Matched Loss equals the Matched Loss (dB/100 feet or dB/100 m) multiplied by the cable length.

-The input impedance of the transmission line will be shown as well as the reflection coefficient (Rho), VSWR and return loss.
-This is the impedance at the line end opposite to the end where the load/antenna is connected.
+The input impedance of the feeder (feed line + transformer) will be shown as well as the reflection coefficient (Rho), VSWR, and return loss, all referred to the true characteristic impedance of the feed line.
+This is the impedance at the feed line end opposite to the end where the load or antenna is connected.

-It is the power in Watts consumed at the line load or effectively delivered to the antenna port.
+This is the power in Watts consumed at the feeder load impedance or effectively delivered to the antenna terminals.
 This power will be less than the input power specified as an input parameter for the feed line if the transmission line has losses.
-However, the power at load/antenna will be equal to the input power in the case of a lossless transmission line.
+The power at the load will be equal to the input power in the case of a lossless transmission line.
+Check the Power at Load option to automatically set this power as the input power delivered to the antenna terminals.
+Otherwise, the antenna input power will be that set manually in the Excitation panel of the Setup tab.

-It is the total power lost along the transmission line in Watts.
+This is the power lost along the transmission line in Watts.

 Radiated Power